r3ap3rpy/containerrealm/docker_in_centos.md

 ![drun](./pics/drun.PNG)

-Testing the app is rather easy.
+Testing the app is rather easy, with the **curl http://0.0.0.0:8080**, the response should look like this.

 ![dtest](./pics/dtest.PNG)